-TIM O’BRIEN received the 1979 National Book Award in Fiction for Going After Cacciato.
-His novel The Things They Carried won France’s prestigious Prix de Meilleur Livre Etranger and the Chicago Tribune Heartland Prize.
-His two most recent novels, In the Lake of the Woods and Tomcat in Love, were… More about Tim O’Brien
+Tim O’Brien received the 1979 National Book Award in Fiction for Going After Cacciato.
+His novel The Things They Carried won France’s prestigious Prix de Meilleur Livre Étranger and the Chicago Tribune Heartland Prize.
+His novels In the Lake of the Woods and Tomcat in Love, were national bestsellers.